ninjadev/nin/README.md

 - Compile and pack your WebGL demo to a .png.html file for easy compo delivery

 The backend component is written in node.js, and keeps track of and recompiles changed files.
-The frontend is a mix of react and angular components, which communicates with the backend over websockets.
+The frontend is created using React, and communicates with the backend over websockets.

 # User manual